kdgregory/log4j-aws-appenders/docs/sns.md

 `discardAction`     | Which messages will be discarded once the threshold is passed: `oldest` (the default), `newest`, or `none`.
 `useShutdownHook`   | Controls whether the appender uses a shutdown hook to attempt to process outstanding messages when the JVM exits.
 This is `true` by default, set to `false` to disable.
 Ignored for Log4J2.
 See [docs](design.md#shutdown-hooks) for more information.

-Note: the `batchDelay` parameter is not used (although it can be configured); the SNS appender attempts to send messages immediately.
+Note: the `batchDelay` parameter exists but is ignored; the SNS appender attempts to send messages immediately.

 ### Example: Log4J 1.x

-Note the `threshold` setting; this is a Log4J feature that allows different appenders to receive different levels of output.
+Note: the `threshold` setting ensures that this appender only receives ERROR-level messages.

 ```
 log4j.appender.sns=com.kdgregory.log4j.aws.SNSAppender